Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 ### Checkpointing on Demand

-Checkpointing on demand can be done in two ways.
-Either the user is requesting checkpoints at any given point or the program itself was modified to request checkpoints by calling the C-function `dmtcp_checkpoint()`.
+Checkpointing on demand can be done in two ways: Either you are requesting checkpoints at any given point or the program itself was modified to request checkpoints by calling the C-function `dmtcp_checkpoint()`.

 #### User Requested Checkpoints

 There are two main ways to request checkpoints.
 The first one assumes that the `coordinator` is started in a separate terminal by a call to `dmtcp_coordinator`.
 To request a checkpoint simply type `c` into the terminal of the coordinator.
-The second possibility is by issuing `dmtcp_command c` in any terminal running on the same host, for that the `dmtcp_coordinator` does not need to be explicitly started, but can also be implicitly started with a call to `dmtcp_launch`.
+The second possibility is by issuing `dmtcp_command c` in a terminal running on the same host.
+For that the `dmtcp_coordinator` does not need to be explicitly started, but can also be implicitly started with a call to `dmtcp_launch`.

 #### Application Requested Checkpoints